Mulberry Gap: Bear Creek, P1 and P2 Loop

 This time after the big creek crossing, you continue downhill paralleling the creek.
 You pass one major feature of this climb, which is an enormous Poplar tree on your right.
 Stop and admire.

 Then follow the creek down some more until you reach the point where Pinhoti 1 climbs off to the right (there are signs).
 This is the start of a long arduous climb - it hurts so good!
 The beautifully constructed trail, with perfect grades, and great views that only get better as you climb makes the climb all the more fun.

 After a little more than a mile you get to the top, and start an incredible singletrack downhill that goes for over a mile, with just a small uphill section in the middle.
 Switchbacks keep you on your toes, while nothing can wipe the smile off your face.

 The trail flattens out in a valley with a bridge crossing the creek.
 Just to keep you honest, the trail starts climbing again, this time on an old doubletrack.

-.
+The trail ends on a forest service road.
+Take a left on this dirt road but only for short while till you get to a doubletrack heading to the right.
+This is Pinhoti 2.
 After a short downhill, this doubletrack starts to climb.
 At its end, you take a sharp right past a closed gate onto an old doubletrack that soon starts riding like a singletrack.
 While the climbing is less steep here, you are still going uphill.

 When you reach the top, the trail turns to pure singletrack and starts pointing downhill.
 The trail follows a ridge, although there are a couple of short uphills thrown in.
 The trail ends on Mulberry Gap road.
 Take a right climb over the actual gap.
 Once over the gap, it is a short downhill to the end.